Editorial

 The Best Live Music Bars in New York

 New York has more live music bars per square mile than almost any city on earth, and the quality range runs from the tourist trap to the genuinely extraordinary.
+If you want to understand how New York stacks up against New Orleans, Tokyo, London, and Chicago, our top 10 cities for jazz bars worldwide ranking explains exactly why this city lands at number 2.
 We have spent years separating the two.
 The best live music bars in New York are the rooms where the booking is serious, the sound is good, and the drinks do not cost you a week's rent.
-This is that list — the places we send people when they ask where to actually go.
+This is that list, the places we send people when they ask where to actually go.

 The Best Live Music Bars in Manhattan